Jakub1994/Bookwithrecepies/README.md

 1. IP and PORT - IP address identify a host/computer on a computer network.
 Port numbers are logical interfaces used by communication protocols
 2. MONGODB_NAME - Name of yours mongodb collection
 3. MONGO_URL - URL connecting to your MONGODB cluster
-4. SECRET_KEY - Its the security key
+4. SECRET_KEY - It is the security key

 # Credits